Here is an exciting list for travelers who enjoy taking walks and being in contact with nature.

 Qoricocha Lake

-Adventurous hikers looking for a 2-day trek from Cusco can camp next to the Qoricocha lagoon, which sits at an elevation of close to 13,200 feet.
+Adventurous hikers seeking a 2-day trek from Cusco can camp near the Qoricocha lagoon, situated at an elevation of nearly 13,200 feet.
 This intrepid trek begins near the archaeological site of Tamboymachay, stretches through the arid mountain landscapes of the Andes, and may include a night at Lake Qoricocha.
 From there, you will walk along mule tracks and see villages that lead to Huchuy Qosqo.
 The two-day Huchy Qosqo trek ends at Lamay in the Sacred Valley.

 Apu Pitusiray

-There is a lot of mysticism around the Apu Pitusiray (Andean God) in Calca.
+There is a great deal of mysticism surrounding the Apu Pitusiray (Andean Deity) in Calca.
 Seasoned hikers can spend the whole day climbing the mountain where the stunning Pitusiray alpine lake is located.

-This one-day trek in the Sacred Valley is challenging, and it should be noted that many people often get lost while trekking this route.
+This one-day trek in the Sacred Valley is challenging, and it is worth noting that many people often get lost while trekking this route.
 Hire a guide or hike with a friend—the best place to find a hiking partner.

 Juchuycocha Lake

-One of the highest altitude lakes in the Sacred Valley can be found behind the town of Urubamba; the incredible Laguna Juchuycocha offers stunning views of Mount Chicon and boasts the sparkling crystal clear waters of Lake Juchuycocha.
+One of the highest-altitude lakes in the Sacred Valley can be found behind the town of Urubamba; the incredible Laguna Juchuycocha offers stunning views of Mount Chicon and boasts sparkling, crystal-clear waters.

-The lake sits on jagged mountain peaks at about 15,200 feet!
+The lake is situated on jagged mountain peaks at an elevation of approximately 15,200 feet.
 Juchuycocha Lake is highly challenging but offers stunning views.

 Lake with views of Pumahuanca